scriptituk/tv-test-card-maker/README-beta.md

 ## Test card sources

-Authentic originals of adequate quality and resolution are hard to find, not least owing to the plethora of reconstructions that abound which differ from original sources on close scrutiny.
+Authentic originals of adequate quality and resolution are hard to find, not least owing to the plethora of reconstructions that abound which on close scrutiny differ from reliable sources.
-And of course there were no ‘masters’ as such in the early days.
+Of course there were no ‘masters’ as such in the early days, and the cards, monoscopes and slides all differed slightly.

 ### Originals